Make Homecare a Familiar Choice

 There was a time when home care staff were required to have an atlas in their car in order to navigate to clients’ homes, remembers Gibson.
 Now, smartphones provide easy and timely directions.
 Smartphones, tablets, and computers can also help home care staff prioritize clients and allow electronic orders to be sent to physicians, providing a coordination of care that is easy to manage in real time.

 Gibson points to the ability to do video conferencing in a HIPAA-compliant environment when a senior loved one’s immediate family lives out of the area.
 It’s safe to say that as technology continues to evolve, so too will the applications for use in the home care industry.

 To learn more about in-home care services, Gibson recommends contacting the Home Health and Hospice Association in your state, as well as the state board of nursing.
 These organizations can help guide you to find the best option for your loved one.

 Listen to the full interview with Jennifer Gibson in the Help Choose Home podcast series by searching for “Help Choose Home” on iTunes, Google, or on any device at https://player.fm/series/help-choose-home.

-Help Choose Home is a collaborative effort by the National Association for Home Care and Hospice (NAHC), Axxess, and corecubed, providers of home health marketing, to educate the public about the many benefits of the in-home care industry, which includes non-medical home care, private duty nursing care, medical home health, hospice, and other in-home health and wellness services.
+Help Choose Home is a collaborative effort by the National Association for Home Care and Hospice (NAHC), Axxess, and corecubed, providers of home health marketing and specialized advertising to older adults, to educate the public about the many benefits of the in-home care industry, which includes non-medical home care, private duty nursing care, medical home health, hospice, and other in-home health and wellness services.